Skip to main content

 Community Health Needs Assessment

-Community Health Needs Assessment healthcare data
+Community Health Needs Assessment data

 For hospitals, the question arises every three years: How can we conduct a Community Health Needs Assessment that delivers more insight for better population health with less burden?
 Allocating appropriate resources and finding the bandwidth and expertise to execute a fully compliant CHNA is a challenge — particularly for first-time submissions or during strategic transitions.